-Predictive models have recently been enhanced through the implicit measurement of emotions.
+Predictive models have been enhanced through the implicit measurement of emotions.
 Creatives are able to encircle the rational reasons to believe with the discrete emotions most likely to bring about consumption behaviour.
-This is now communications driven by contemporary business analytics-based insight.
+Now this is communications driven by contemporary business analytics-based insight.

 In contrast, the past in advertising is more likely to be typified by an agency that relies on intuition augmented with vanilla findings arising from focus groups, clippings from the internet, and surveys that are unable to provide any predictive validity whatsoever of changes in market share.
-This is how the advertising industry was ten years ago and
+This is how the advertising industry was 10 years ago and as it pretty much stands today.
+It is also the primary reason for the tenuous link between general creative output and commercially effective communications.